 The best way to learn more about the Grade 12 Literacy Assessment is to work through the online and printable sample(s) and review the supporting materials below.
 These documents, and the texts, may be used for formative activities in classrooms.

-- Online Grade 12 Literacy Sample Assessment
+- Grade 12 Literacy Sample Assessment - Online Sample

-Constructed-response supporting materials are available in two different formats: a compiled document, which includes all materials together, or separate documents.
+Written response supporting materials are available in two different formats: a compiled document, which includes all materials together, or separate documents.

 - Separate documents of all constructed-response supporting materials: